aj-m/chandere/README.md

 Options
 -------
 **Documentation**
-* -h, --help | Display a list of available command-line flags.
+* -h, --help | Display a list of available command-line arguments.
-* -v, --version | Display the version of Chandere2 that is currently installed.
+* -v, --version | Display the current version of Chandere2.
-* --list-imageboards | List available imageboard aliases.
+* --list-imageboards | List the available imageboard aliases.

 **Scraping**
-* targets | Pairs of a board and optionally a thread to connect to.
+* targets | Pairs of a board and optionally a thread ID to connect to.
 If a thread is not specified, Chandere2 will attempt to scrape the entire board.
 * -i, --imageboard | Specify the imageboard to connect to.
-Aliases are listed with "--list-imageboards"
+Available aliases are listed with "--list-imageboards"
 * -d, --download | Crawl for and download all of the files in a board/thread.
 * -a, --archive | Crawl for and archive all of the posts in a board/thread.
-* --continuous | If Chandere2 is run with this flag, it will attempt to continuously refresh and check for new posts until a SIGINT is received, rather than quitting as soon as the task is done.
+* --continuous | Rather than quitting as soon as the task is done, Chandere2 will attempt to continuously refresh and check for new posts until a SIGINT is received.
 * --ssl | Use HTTPS if available.
-Chandere does not attempt to verify the signature of the server it is connecting to.
 * --nocap | Will not attempt to limit the number of concurrent connections.
-Please do not use this unless you know what you're doing.
+This generates a very large amount of network traffic and will certainly hammer servers.
+Please only use this if you know what you're doing.

 **Output**
 * --debug | Indicates that every log message should be shown during runtime.
 This is helpful when opening a bug report.
-* -o, --output | Designates the output directory if Chandere is operating in File Downloading mode, or the file to output to if Chandere is operating in Archiving mode.
+* -o, --output | Designates the output directory if operating in File Downloading mode, or the file to output to if operating in Archiving mode.
 Defaults to the current working directory.
 * --output-format | Specify the format that output should be put into.
 Can be either "plaintext" or "sqlite".
+The default is plaintext.

 TODO